As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 If you’re going to raise the cash to be competitive, you need to put aside any fear or uneasiness you have about asking people for money.

-With that covered, here’s the five ways you can ask people for campaign contributions.
+With that covered, here are the five proven ways you can ask people for campaign contributions.

 1. In Person